keeps/commons-ip-dotnet/README.md

 #### Other metadata

 The current page is optional.
-This page is used to add other metadata files, like information about how files were created and stored, intellectual property rights,etc.
+This page is used to add other metadata files, like information about how files were created and stored, intellectual property rights, etc.

 #### Package content